5th Heavy Mechanized Brigade: 2023

 In March 2023, the brigade has been reactivated and is currently at the stage of formation.
 In July 2023, the unit received a new insignia and became a part of the 10th Army Corps.
-It then participated the 2023 Ukrainian counteroffensive.
+It then participated in the 2023 Ukrainian counteroffensive.

 2024

 In late 2024, the brigade was reformed into the 5th Heavy Mechanized Brigade.

+2026

+On 15 July 2026, President Volodymyr Zelenskyy awarded the unit the honorary "For Courage and Bravery".

 Structure

 As of 2023 the brigade's structure is as follows: